Anisotropic correlation functions as tracers of central galaxy alignments in simulations: The Illustris TNG hydrodynamical simulation

 \subsection{Galaxy and dark matter halo properties}

-From the IllustrisTNG database, we use the stellar mass of the galaxies, ${\rm M_\ast{}}$, defined as the total mass of all stellar particles bound to each subhalo.
-In our analysis, we use all the simulated galaxies with stellar mass above $10^{8.5}$~M$_{\odot}$ represented by 429982 in total.
-We use the galaxy photometric bands $g$ and $r$ to define the galaxy colors in our sample.

 Besides the galaxy properties from the IllustrisTNG database, in this work we compute the galaxy shapes.
-For this, we assume that galaxies are modelled by three dimensional ellipsoids, where the axis are represented by the eigenvectors of the inertia tensor.
-We compute the inertia tensor by using the information of the individual stellar, dark matter particles and gas cells within the radius enclosing the half dark matter mass of each subhalo.
+For this, we assume that galaxies are modelled by three-dimensional ellipsoids, where the axes are represented by the eigenvectors of the inertia tensor.
+We compute the inertia tensor by using the information of the individual stellar, dark matter particles and gas cells within the radius enclosing the half-dark matter mass of each subhalo.
 With this information, each element of the inertia tensor is computed as,

 where $i, j$ = {1, 2, 3} correspond to the axis of the simulated box, and $m_{n}$ represents the mass of the n-th particle.
 The position of each individual particle is measured with respect to the centre of the subhalo it belongs, defined by using the particle with the minimum gravitational potential energy.